ashwinsathish/Adv-lane-detection/README.md

 ----

 ## 1. Camera Calibration
+The camera is claibrated using a set of chessboard images by using the `cv2.findChessboardCorners()` method.
 The code includes a function `camera_matrix()` that loads the camera matrix and distortion coefficients from a pickle file.
 This calibration is necessary to correct the distortion in images captured by the camera.

 <img width="938" alt="Screenshot 2023-07-14 at 11 35 42 PM" src="https://github.com/ashwinsathish/Adv-lane-detection/assets/94456641/0dadc0de-a58f-4142-8b3e-ea09ce36bb55">